 When thinking about bakery products and bread, Chinese consumers tend to think about the classical shape of a croissant or even a French loaf.
 Hence, countries like France and Germany appear in the imagination of the consumer.

-We did a little experiment at our partner office in Suzhou and it amazed us.
-We asked the team to look at our potential ‘logo’.
-We showed the team members an image which portrays the shape of a classical bread slice and asked: “what do you see”.
+Larive did a little experiment at its partner office in Suzhou; they asked the team to look at the potential ‘logo’ of the consortium.
+Larive showed the team members an image which portrays the shape of a classical bread slice and asked: “what do you see”.
 The answers included: “a strapless dress” and “a panda bear”…

 In short, we have a lot of work to do to show the expertise and added value that the Dutch industrial bakery sector can bring to the Chinese bakery sector.
 So, we decided to change the game and invite the World Master Baker of 2018, Peter Bienefelt, to join us in this challenge.
 He enthusiasticly agreed.
 Peter will showcase his capabilities on the China Bakery fair 2018 in Shanghai by given two exiting baking demonstrations on Thursday (May 10th) and Friday (May 11th).